 The origin of the beautiful green wreathes which adorn doors over the festive period is a little obscure, however.
 A wreath hanging on the door in ancient Roman and Greek times was a symbol of victory.
 Wreaths were also worn as head-dresses by Roman women from high society and the emperor`s wreaths are now famous.

 It is often thought that Christmas wreaths have some link to prestige lost in the mists of time or have their roots in pagan times.

-Before Christianity spread, people would make wreaths during the winter to symbolise how they had strength in unity – enabling them to face the hazards of the cold together.
+Before Christianity spread, people would make wreaths during the winter to symbolize how they had strength in unity – enabling them to face the hazards of the cold together.
 The circle is also known as a symbol of eternal life.

-Mistletoe and kissing is equally obscure although there is a Scandinavian myth whereby the poisonous plant was used as a peace offering after a goddess’ heart was broken after the plant killed her son.
+Mistletoe and kissing are equally obscure although there is a Scandinavian myth whereby the poisonous plant was used as a peace offering after a goddess’ heart was broken after the plant killed her son.